sns-sdks/go-twitter/README.md

 fmt.Println(u, err)
 ```

+[OAuth 2.0](https://developer.twitter.com/en/docs/twitter-api/oauth2) has released with beta.

+So you can do `OAuth2.0` with twitter.
+More see the [`ddemo for OAuth2.0`](https://github.com/sns-sdks/go-twitter/tree/master/example/authorization_oauth2.go)

 ### Authentication

 Some apis need `OAuth 1.0a User context`, You can use initial a client with user access token.